vitaliyshvarz/jest-coverage-guard/README.md

 ## Why use it?

 > You can use this to fail your CI pipeline when code coverage is not high enough.
-> This script should be executed only after jest generated the coverage report, so as jest custom reporter.
+> This script should execute only after jest generated coverage report, so as jest custom reporter.
-> This script with check your committed and uncommitted files.
+> This script is able to check your committed and uncommitted files.

   Locally the script will check coverage on all files that you have changed + committed files where commit message contains `featureNameRegExp`

   In CI environment it will check changed files from commits containing `featureNameRegExp` in message

-  If you want to exclude your file from coverage_check for some reason (it should be in excludeKeywords config): add a comment to your file with "skip-coverage-check", eg. `// skip-coverage-check`
+  If for some reason you want to exclude your file from coverage check, add a comment to your file with "skip-coverage-check", eg. `// skip-coverage-check` (it should be in excludeKeywords config).

 ### How does it work: